-C. ROLE PLAY EXAMS 45%
+C. ROLE PLAY EXAMS 55%

-Interim Role Play Exam (in the week of November 6th)
+Interim Role Play Exam (in the week of November 11th)

 Within your groups you will be required to form a buyer-seller team and develop a scenario for a selling situation depicting steps like introduction/opening, needs analysis, basic discussion around a solution and close of meeting.
+This scenario MUST be different from your video submissions.